logicalclocks/machine-learning-api/docs/templates/model-serving/predictor.md

 #### Resource allocation

 Depending on the combination of serving tool used to deploy the a model, resource allocation can be configured at different levels.
-While predictors on Docker containers are fixed in resources, using Kubernetes or KServe allows a better exploitation of the resources available in the platform.
+While predictors on Docker containers only support a fixed number of resources (CPU and memory), using Kubernetes or KServe allows a better exploitation of the resources available in the platform, by enabling you to specify how many CPUs, GPUs, and memory are allocated to a deployment.

 ??? info "Show supported resource allocation configuration"